Skip to content

 )

-def compute(self, lf: pl.LazyFrame) -> pl.LazyFrame:
+def compute(self, lf: pl.LazyFrame, segment: list[str] | None) -> pl.LazyFrame:

-class SummaryLevelMyMetricConfig(ExpandedMetricConfig):
+class SummaryLevelMyMetricConfig(MetricConfigBase):

 """Configuration for summary-level my metric calculation."""

-def get_aggregation_expressions(self) -> dict[str, pl.Expr]:
+def expressions(self) -> dict[str, pl.Expr]:

 return calculate_my_metric_expressions(